nais/doc/docs/persistence/redis.md

  * `plan` is the Aiven plan for your Redis instance.
    See Aivens list of [possible plan values](https://aiven.io/pricing?product=redis).
    The values are lowercased.
+   Make sure you understand the differences between the plans before selecting the one you need.
    Examples: `startup-4`, `startup-56`, `business-4`, `premium-14`.

 We use Aivens operator, so the Redis resource is [documented in detail](https://aiven.github.io/aiven-operator/api-reference/redis.html) in the Aiven documentation.